wp-plugins/cp-related-posts/readme.txt

 * Allows to select the size of images associated to the related posts.
 * Allows to enter the number of words to display as excerpts of related posts.

+= 1.0.9 =

+* Includes filters to allow modify  all sections of the related posts from other plugins, and the active theme on WordPress.

 == Upgrade Notice ==

+= 1.0.9 =
+* Includes filters to allow modify  all sections of the related posts from other plugins, and the active theme on WordPress.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.8 =
 * Allows to select the size of images associated to the related posts.
 * Allows to enter the number of words to display as excerpts of related posts.

-Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
-Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.7 =
 * Reduces the priority of the related posts insertion.